 Space Diplomacy, Asteroid Defense, Arctic and Far east development, energy, and health infrastructure.

-This outlook dovetails Russia’ commitment for permanent lunar colonization and resource development which will start with Luna 25 in 2021 followed by Luna 26, 27 and 28 soon thereafter with a plan to have a permanent manned base in early 2030.
+This outlook dovetails Russia’s commitment to permanent lunar colonization and resource development which will start with Luna 25 in 2021 followed by Luna 26, 27, and 28 soon thereafter with a plan to have a permanent manned base in early 2030.
 Describing Russia’s support for this initiative, Roscosmos Chief Dimitry Rogozin stated:

 “I can imagine what kind of feeling they had all these nine years, having no opportunity to deliver their astronauts to the ISS.
 It is a matter of honor and national pride.
 Let us wish them professional success.”

-The USA and Russia are also close partners in the ISS and Russia manufactures the strategic RD-180 and RD-181 engines used in American launch vehicles.
+The USA and Russia are also close partners in the ISS and Russia manufacture the strategic RD-180 and RD-181 engines used in American launch vehicles.

 Both the USA and Russia are partners on the upcoming Lunar Gateway station which will soon orbit the Moon and serve as an important element in the new space-based infrastructure used both in mining and Mars launches.
 Although banned from the ISS and U.S.-cooperation since 2011, China has become a pioneer in space with a tight alliance with Russia on lunar cooperation signed in September 2019.